 New Delhi, Oct 26: Qatar announced death sentence for eight Indians in its custody on the charge of alleged espionage.
 It has come in the backdrop of current Israel- Hamas conflict.
 All eight are decorated Indian Navy Officers.
-These eight former Indian Navy personnel were on Thursday handed death penalty in Qatar by a local court, a verdict that India described as “deeply” shocking.
+These eight former Indian Navy personnel were on Thursday handed death penalty in Qatar by a local court, a verdict that described as “deeply” shocking.

 These veterans are -1 Capt Navtej Singh Gill, 2.
 Captain Saurabh Vashisht, 3.
 Commander Purenendu Tiwari, 4.
 Captain Birendra Kumar Verma, 5.
 Commander Sugunakar Pakala, 6.
 Commander Sanjeev Gupta, 7.
 Commander Amit Nagpal and 8.
 Sailor Ragesh.